ibm-cloud-docs/databases-for-mysql/howto-managing-connections.md

 ## MySQL Connection Limits
 {: #managing-mysql-connection-limits}

 At provision, {{site.data.keyword.databases-for-mysql}} sets the maximum number of connections to your MySQL database to **200**.
-It is recommended to leave some connections available, as a number of them are reserved internally to maintain the state and integrity of your database.
+You can raise this value by [Changing the MySQL Configuration](/docs/databases-for-mysql?topic=databases-for-mysql-changing-configuration).
+We recommend leaving some connections available, as a number of them are reserved internally to maintain the state and integrity of your database.

-It is recommended that you limit the number of simultaneous connections for any non-admin account.
+As well, it is recommended that you limit the number of simultaneous connections for any non-admin account.
 For example, setting `max_user_connections=3` will restrict the given user account to a maximum of three simultaneous connections.
 {: .tip}

 After the connection limit has been reached, any attempts at starting a new connection result in an error.